The best hotels in Lund

 Mårtenstorget market (Tuesdays and Saturdays) is worth building your morning around if you're staying midweek.
 The covered Saluhallen on Botulfsplatsen is solid for a quick lunch.
 Skip the places directly adjacent to Lund Central Station on Bangatan: they're priced for tired commuters and the food shows it.

-Lund's best neighborhoods
+Lund's best hotel regions

 City Centre is the obvious choice and for good reason: you're walking distance from Lund Cathedral, Stortorget, and every decent restaurant in town.
 If you're here for Lund University or the science parks, Ideon is worth a look, but don't book there unless you actually need it.